Thai Pork Larb Salad

 Thai pork larb sounds exotic, but it’s really just a gorgeously fresh salad that you can have on the table in less than 30 minutes and requires very little work.

-The aromatics in this dish pair perfectly with a glass of the 2021 Great Western Riesling!
+The aromatics in this dish pair perfectly with a glass of the Great Western Rose.

 1 Tbsp peanut oil